 Scuba diving in Jamaica is awesome.
-The island is surrounded by the Caribbean Sea and the water temperature averages 75°.
-The water is always amazingly warm.
-Just imagine the water temperature only varies about 3° above or below the average.
-So when Mother Nature is at her best your tropical vacation will be nothing short of a spectacular adventure.
+Because the island is surrounded by the Caribbean Sea, the water temperature average about 75°.
+As a result, the water is always amazingly warm.
+Just imagine, the water temperature only varies about 3° above or below the average.
+So when Mother Nature is at her best, you can plan on your tropical vacation being nothing short of spectacular.
 As Jamaican born singer Harry Belafonte calls it, “Oh Island in the Sun.”

-So you are on vacation in Jamaica, already having a blast, then you get the sudden urge to do something different, Why not scuba diving?
-The water is clear, crystal clean and not as salty as you may think.
-People often wonder, how’s scuba diving in Jamaica?
-Well, wonder no more, just think about the beauty of the Caribbean Sea, with unruffled water.
+So you are on vacation in Jamaica and having a blast.
+All of a sudden, you get the urge to do something different.
+Then the thought comes to mind, why not try scuba diving?
+So you start to convince yourself, the water is crystal clear and you have always wanted to try it.
+Many people often wonder, how’s scuba diving in Jamaica?
+Well, no need to wonder any more, just thinking about the beauty of the Caribbean Sea will give you the urge to want to jump in.
+The wate is unruffled water and I am a pretty good swimmer.
 This tropical tranquility of the sea has the most breathtaking coral reefs.
 With the tempted imagination of the endless treasures, scuba diving and Jamaica makes a perfect match.

 Recreationally, scuba diving underwater exploration will take your breath away according to many scuba divers.
 To scuba dive, you should have some level of fitness and you should be a good swimmer.
 This does not mean you must be an Olympic athlete but you potentially could be diving beyond a few 100 feet so it makes sense that you are above average swimmer.